Heya! Welcome To LBB

 Barefoot Bungalow

 This homestay is best if you plan to visit with a group of people.
-You can book the entire villa that has 3 rooms and accommodates around six to nine people.
+You can book the entire villa which has 3 rooms and accommodates around six to nine people.
 You can book the villa for your family or a group of friends.
 The property is surrounded by majestic snow peaks but the cosy wooden furniture and slate floors don’t let you feel the chill.
 The villa is tastefully decorated and blessed with scenic views and plenty of outdoor spaces, where you can savour a delightful picnic spread, read your favourite book, sip on some hot coffee or enjoy a bonfire under the sea of stars!

 LBB-tip: Read more about it here